In 1973 those cats in San Fran approved "MoFo" as Morrison &

 the largest international firm in Tokyo.
 MoFo was also one of the

-first into China.
-The firm's Asian-based clients include such
+first firms in China.
+The firm's Asia-based clients include such

 Globally, Morrison & Foerster now numbers more than 1,000

-lawyers and counts on its client list such companies as Apple, Bank
+lawyers and counts on its client list such companies as AIG,

 In addition to its high-tech clients, MoFo itself has been an